martinfreedman/jekyll-now/_posts/2020-12-16-exercism-listscan.md

 *Note that this has brought forward the launch of this blog so not all features will be ready*

+**Addition:** Have a strange double scrollbar effect on code blocks that I have spent much time upon.
+I had expected by this launch to have sorted out a theme and comments but these have been delayed as a result of this issue, sorry.*

 # F# Advent Calendar
 This post is part of the [F# Advent Calendar](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).
 Many thanks to Sergy Tihon for including me, his site blog has been a wonderful source to discover all things F# !